brutus/wtforms-html5/README.md

 - __invalid__

   If the field got any validation errors, the CSS class _invalid_ is added.
-  The 'invalid' class is set by browsers if they detect errors on a field.
+  The _invalid_ class is set by browsers if they detect errors on a field.

 - __min__ and __max__